tristanlucas/deepblueailab/README.md

 Software and infrastructure services are essential components of modern business operations and can help you to streamline your workflows, improve efficiency, and achieve your business goals.

 ### Education:
-We offer diplomas in Engineering (AI Engineering Diploma, Computer Science Diploma, Robotics Engineering Diploma).
+We offer diplomas in Engineering (AI Engineering Diploma, Embedded System Engineering Diploma, Robotics Engineering Diploma, Computer Network & System Adminstration).
 [For More Details](./education.md).

 ### Research:
 AI research and autonomous robotics solutions are cutting-edge technologies that can help you to gain a competitive advantage in your industries.